MarwanDebbiche/post-tuto-deployment/blog-post/post.md

     <img src="./assets/app.gif">
 </p>

-As you can see, this web app allows a user to evaluate random brands by writing reviews.
+As you see, this web app allows a user to evaluate random brands by writing reviews.
 While writing, the user will see the sentiment score of his input updating in real-time along with a proposed rating from 1 to 5.

-The user can then change the rating (in case the suggested rating does not reflect his views), and submit.
+The user can then change the rating in case the suggested rating does not reflect his views, and submit.

 You can think of this as a crowd sourcing app of brand reviews with a sentiment analysis model that suggests ratings that the user can tweak and adapt afterwards.

 To build this application we'll follow the following steps:

 - Data collection
-- Model training
+- Sentiment analysis model training
 - App development
-- Containerization
+- Containerization with Docker-compoose
 - App deployment

 All the code is available in github and organized in independant directories, so you can check, run it and improve it.

 Let's get started! 💻

-## Scraping the data from Trustpilot with Selenium and Scrapy ?
+## 1 - Scraping the data from Trustpilot with Selenium and Scrapy ?

 In order to train a sentiment classifier, we need data.
 We can sure download open source datasets for sentiment analysis tasks such as <a href="http://jmcauley.ucsd.edu/data/amazon/"> Amazon Polarity</a> or <a href="https://www.kaggle.com/iarunava/imdb-movie-reviews-dataset">IMDB</a> movie reviews but for the purpose of this tutorial, **we'll build our own dataset**.
 We'll scrape customer reviews from Trustpilot.